wp-plugins/simple-student-result/readme.txt

 		<br>Use shortcode in a PHP file (outside the post editor). <?php echo do_shortcode( '[gallery]' ); ?></p>
 = Docs & Support =

-You can find tutorial with screenshot in http://saadamin.info/portfolio/ssr
+You can find tutorial with video tutorial in http://ssr.saadamin.info

 = Simple Student Result Needs Your Support =